That-Dev-Girl-Sites/jhalabi.com/_posts/2022-09-27-writing-custom-wp-block.md

 ---
 layout: post
-title: "Writing a Custom WordPress Block"
+title: "Writing a custom WordPress block"
 date: "2022-09-27"
+redirect_from: "/blog/writing-custom-wp-block"
 categories:
   - development
   - wordpress
+excerpt: Every so often, someone asks me about the code I write, so here is a comprehensive overview of how I write a custom block.
 ---

 This post has been a long time coming.
 I have talked about custom WordPress block creation for several years now, from blogging about [registering dynamic blocks with `block.json`](https://jhalabi.com/blog/wordpress-block-json) to speaking at various conferences about why [dynamic blocks are awesome](https://talks.jhalabi.com/dynamic-blocks/).